From Mizahar Lore

 |Personal magic||Auristics · Familiary · Flux · Hypnotism · Leeching · Morphing · Projection · Reimancy · Voiding · Shielding|

 |Gnosis||Gnosis · Gnosis list· Gnosis Marks · Religion|

 |World magic||Alchemy · Animation · Glyphing · Magecraft · Malediction · Summoning · Spiritism · Webbing|

 |Magic in Society||Magic academies · Magic factions · Famous wizards|

 |Lost Disciplines||Architectrix · Dominion · Pathfinding · Static|

 | Out of character note:

 A Domain Storyteller or Regional Storyteller must roleplay a God or Goddess.
 Due to the significance of these manifestations and interactions, self storytelling and guest storytelling is not allowed.
-One or two gnosis marks can be granted by RS and DS level storytellers, but a third and forth mark requires permission via the help desk from the Founders Circle.
+ALL GNOSIS REQUESTS MUST GO THROUGH THE HELP DESK FOR PERMISSION.
 Gnosis marks CANNOT be taken as part of a starting package without threads unless special permission is granted via the Help Desk.